If packing up everything for a semester abroad trip in a couple of suitcases seems a little overwhelming …. just use this packing list.

 Leave Some Room On Your List

-You might find out that tights are hard to find in Lithuania, so you’ll need to pack 6 pairs instead of just 1.
+You might find out that tights are hard to find in in your country so you’ll need to pack 6 pairs instead of just 1.
 Leaving some extra room around your categories will make little additions like this a total breeze.

 I also have a "Random" main category for last-minute additions.